 Careful analysis, estimation, and conversations with colleagues will help you answer the first two questions.
 Next, contemplate the other side’s BATNA and interests as thoroughly as you did your own.
 After all, you may not be able to propose a package that he’ll accept if you haven’t thought about his outside options, needs, and wants.

 In addition, be sure you have a mandate from your superiors to explore options for mutual gain.
 Finally, get ready to propose packages that exceed your BATNA, and elegantly meet your interests.

 By preparing to propose multiple packages at the same time, in the spirit of Roger Fisher, William Ury, and Bruce Patton‘s cautioning people to “separate inventing from deciding” in Getting to YES: Negotiating Agreement Without Giving In (Penguin, 1991), you can avoid having an early feeler misconstrued as a final offer.
 Design each package to probe your estimates of the other side’s BATNA and interests.
 All this preparation makes it more likely that the parties will find items of differing value that can be traded to create value.

-Explore Interests and Add Issues
+Integrative Negotiation Strategy: Explore Interests and Add Issues

-At the bargaining table, what’s the best way to uncover your negotiation counterpart’s hidden interests?
+At the negotiation table, what’s the best way to uncover your negotiation counterpart’s hidden interests?
 Ask questions, then listen carefully.
 Even if you’ve decided to make the first offer and are ready with a number of alternatives, always open by asking and listening to assess interests.
 Note that if your style of listening isn’t sufficiently empathetic, it won’t elicit honest responses.